C/2018 V1 (Machholz–Fujikawa–Iwamoto): Overview

 It was estimated to be between 8 and 10th magnitude from mid-November to mid-December 2018, visible in a small telescope.
-The value of its total (absolute magnitude of comet and coma) magnitude is 14.6 mag.
 It was discovered by three amateur astronomers: by an observer in Colfax, California, USA and by two observers in Japan.
 The observations by three astronomers result in the name for the comet, Machholz-Fujikawa-Iwamoto.
 The current orbit determination of this comet is based on 750 observations with a 37-day observation arc.

 Comet C/2018 V1 has a significant probability (72.6%) of having an extrasolar provenance although an origin in the Oort Cloud cannot be excluded.
 As the present-day value of its barycentric orbital eccentricity is greater than 1, this comet is currently escaping from the Solar System, aiming for interstellar space.